 The Role of Predictive Coding (and Human Reviewers) in Ediscovery

-Within the realm of ediscovery, predictive coding—also known as technology-assisted review (TAR)—automates document review.
-A type of machine-learning technology, predictive coding gives computers the ability to learn from human input and make educated guesses as to how documents should be classified.
-Predictive coding is widely used to identify responsive or relevant documents and data in other review categories, including privilege, issue codes, and other vital classifications to dramatically reduce document sets—sometimes from several million down to a few thousand.
+Within the realm of ediscovery, predictive coding — also known as technology-assisted review (TAR) — automates document review.
+A type of machine-learning technology, predictive coding gives computers the ability to learn from human input and make educated guesses when classifying documents.
+Legal professionals widely use predictive coding to identify responsive or relevant documents and data in other review categories, including privilege, issue codes, and other vital classifications, in order to dramatically reduce document sets — sometimes from several million down to a few thousand.

-Predictive coding technology is used to find responsive electronically stored information (ESI) during the review phase of a case, shaping and altering the discovery process for law firms, lawyers, clients, and the courts.
+Legal professionals can leverage predictive coding technology to find responsive electronically stored information (ESI) during the review phase of a case, shaping and altering the discovery process for law firms, lawyers, clients, and the courts.
 Here’s how it works:

 - Reviewers code each document as relevant or not relevant to the case and input this information into the predictive coding software.

 - As document review continues, artificial intelligence enables the software to continually learn from reviewer decisions and make faster and more accurate decisions.

 The predictions generated by predictive coding can be extremely powerful.
 They can uncover a “smoking gun” document that will serve as proof in a criminal case, avoid an extensive manual review of documents to save thousands or even millions of dollars in review time, prioritize documents for relevance review to make the process increasingly efficient, and be used for quality control, making the review process significantly more accurate.
 Given these benefits, it is not surprising that a majority of corporate counsels are using predictive coding in their cases, and courts are routinely approving the use of the technology in the cases before them.